Can I Cheat On the AIP?

 Gave In To Temptation & Ate Something Non-Compliant?

-Don’t freak out!
-What ever you do, DO NOT stress about it!
-The effect of stress on the body can be worse than the actual item you ate (unless of course you’re actually allergic to the ingredient).
 Trust me, everyone slips up from time to time, whether intentionally or by accident.
 Now is the time to show self-compassion, be kind to yourself and move on.
 Be sure to drink plenty of water and enjoy a cup of ginger or peppermint tea to help your tummy.
 Over the next days, be sure to focus on nutrient density and gut healing foods like bone broth and soups that are gentle on digestion.
 Get plenty of rest and listen to you body.
-You can read more in this article – “Gluten Explosure – A Healing Guide.”
+Please be sure to read my blog post – “Gultened?” to learn more about how to support your body at this time.

 Looking for tummy taming recipes – click this handy link to the search result for that in my AIP Recipe Collection Facebook Group (you can also search there for “tummy tamer” or “under the weather”).